 PARTICIPATING IN FREE LAND GROUP EXERCISE CLASSES

-- Please pick up a class pass from the front desk.
+- Please pick up a class pass from the member relations desk.
 Passes will be put out 30 minutes before the start of the class.

 - If there is a class that has low enrollment consistently for two weeks, we reserve the right to cancel the class.